lucky-media/guidelines/src/content/docs/guides/astro-migration.md

 }
 ```

-Then imported it in `astro.config.mjs` or directly in `src/layouts/BaseLayout.astro`.
+Import it in `astro.config.mjs` or directly in `src/layouts/BaseLayout.astro`.

-Assets like `favicon.svg` and images go in the `/public` folder (similar to Next.js).
+Static assets like `favicon.svg` and images go in the `/public` folder — same as Next.js.

-### 6. Setup Routing & i18n
+### 6. Set Up Routing and i18n

-Astro supports file-based routing just like Next.js.
-For multi-language support, we used dynamic routes:
+Astro uses file-based routing, just like Next.js.
+For multi-language support, use dynamic routes:

 ```
 src/pages/[lang]/index.astro